lubenicapp/you_are_the_hero/README.md

 Have you ever played with a RPG book "You are the hero" ?

-I found some pdf, i try to parse them and make it an api
+I found some pdf, i parsed them into exploitable json

+check in `out/`

 ____